YOU WANT TO CONNECT WITH YOUR TEEN.

 Most importantly, you have to keep making the effort to connect.
 The alternative would be to give up.
 Obviously, that’s not a good solution.

 You already have a connection with your child from when they were young.
 Now, your goal is to find new ways to build upon that connection as they grow into young adults.
+Our teen therapists in Simi Valley are her to support you build upon your connection with your teen.

 DON’T TAKE IT PERSONALLY